-DOMAIN 3: INSTRUCTION Component 3b: Using Questioning and Discussion Techniques Elements: Quality of questions • Discussion techniques • Student participation LEVEL OF PI ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Quality of questions Teacher's questions are virtually all of poor quality, with low cognitive challenge and single correct responses, and they are asked in rapid succession.
-Teacher's questions are a combination of low and high quality, posed in rapid succession.
-Only some invite a thoughtful response.
-Most of the teacher's questions are of high quality.
-Adequate time is provided for students to respond.
-Teacher's questions are of uniformly high quality, with adequate time for students to respond.
-Students formulate many questions.
-Discussion techniques Interaction between teacher and students is predominantly recitation style, with the teacher mediating all questions and answers.
-Teacher makes some attempt to engage students in genuine discussion rather than recitation, with uneven results.
-Teacher creates a genuine discussion among students, stepping aside when appropriate.
-Students assume considerable responsibility for the success of the discussion, initiating topics and making unsolicited contributions.
-Student participation A few students dominate the discussion.
-Teacher attempts to engage all students in the discussion, but with only limited success.
-Teacher successfully engages all students in the discussion.
-Students themselves ensure that all voices are heard in the discussion.
+Component 3b: Using Questioning and Discussion Techniques Elements: Quality of questions • Discussion techniques • Student participation

+LEVEL OF PERFORMANCE PROFICIENT UNSATISFACTORY 1 BASIC DISTINGUISHED 2 3 ELEMENT Quality of questions Teacher's questions are virtually Teacher's questions are a Most of the teacher's questions Teacher's questions are of all of poor quality, with low combination of low and high are of high quality.
+Adequate time uniformly high quality, with cognitive challenge and single quality, posed in rapid succession. is provided for students to adequate time for students to correct responses, and they are Only some invite a thoughtful respond. respond.
+Students formulate many asked in rapid succession. response. questions.
+Discussion techniques Interaction between teacher and Students assume considerable Teacher makes some attempt to Teacher creates a genuine responsibility for the success of students is predominantly engage students in genuine discussion among students, recitation style, with the teacher discussion rather than recitation, stepping aside when appropriate. the discussion, initiating topics and mediating all questions and with uneven results. making unsolicited contributions. answers.
+Student participation A few students dominate the Students themselves ensure that Teacher attempts to engage all Teacher successfully engages all discussion. students in the discussion, but students in the discussion. all voices are heard in the with only limited success. discussion.